YuryBelousov/curves/Readme.md

 - For **Theorem 1.1**: The set of exceptional cases is empty.
 - For **Theorem 1.2**: Every exceptional pre-diagram can be extended into a diagram belonging to one of four specific cases listed in the theorem.

-For more details, see the comments in the source files.
+For more technical details, see the comments in the source files.